Membership Types & Fees

 The Society offers different categories of membership.
-If you are on the SMO MECA (relevant for many in ‘MOSS’ and ‘Fellow” positions), then please select Full Membership option as you will be able to claim back the full membership fee from your DHB.
-Read more about which membership you might need below.
+Full Members, SMO MECA (relevant for many in ‘MOSS’ and ‘Fellow” positions), may be able to claim membership fees from your employer.

 Active members will be practising Anaesthetists in New Zealand.
-Membership will include a subscription to the AIC Journal.
-You may be eligible to claim these fees back from your DHB and if you work in Private Practice, these are tax-deductible
+Membership includes a subscription to the AIC Journal.
+You may be eligible to claim these fees back from your employer and if you work in Private Practice, these are tax-deductible.

 The NZSA offers free membership to Pacific anaesthetists working in the Pacific.
 Pacific members will receive Society membership correspondence, including Society publications such as the magazine, and will be able to attend Scientific meetings.
 They will not be eligible to vote or hold Executive office or form part of the quorum at meetings of members.